-The Rollup Metrics Function aggregates frequently generated incoming metrics into broader, more manageable time windows, or drops any unnecessary dimensions.
+The Rollup Metrics Function merges/rolls up frequently generated incoming metrics into more manageable time windows.

 Filter: Filter expression (JS) that selects data to be fed through the Function.
 Defaults to true, meaning that all events will be evaluated.

 Description: Optional description of this Function's purpose in this Pipeline.
 Defaults to empty.